What is Yersiniosis?

 How is yersiniosis spread?

 Yersinia bacteria can be carried in the stomach or intestinal tract of people and animals, including domestic and wild animals.
 Both people and animals may carry the bacteria and still look and feel healthy.
-Lakes and streams can also contain these bacteria.
+Lakes and streams can also be contaminated by these bacteria.

 You can get yersiniosis by eating food or drinking water contaminated with Yersinia bacteria.
 Outbreaks of yersiniosis have been linked to untreated water, contaminated pork and unpasteurized milk.

 Yersinia bacteria can also be spread to other foods when cutting boards or utensils are used to cut raw meat, especially pork.
-If these are not properly cleaned and sanitized after use, the bacteria can spread to other foods by using the same cutting board or utensils.
-There is a higher risk for foods that are not normally cooked, such as salads, sandwiches and other ready-to-eat items.
+If these are not properly cleaned and sanitized after use, the bacteria can spread to other foods when using the same cutting board or utensils.

-Household pets and other domestic animals can also carry and spread the Yersinia bacteria.
+Household pets and other domestic animals such as animals at petting zoos can also carry and spread the Yersinia bacteria.
 It is easy for people, especially young children, to get infected by putting their hands or fingers in, or near, their mouth after they have handled a pet or animal infected with Yersinia bacteria.

 What are the symptoms?